Tai Koo station: History

+Dragages et Travaux Publics (later Dragages Hong Kong) was awarded as the contractor of the station and construction began in 1982.
+The works comprised twin tunnels and a station built in a 24-metre span rock cavern.

 Excavation of the station cavern was completed in October 1983.

 The Island line opening ceremony was held in this station in May 1985 and was officiated by then-MTR chairman Sir Wilfrid Newton and Governor of Hong Kong Edward Youde, who unveiled the commemorative plaques at the concourse level.
 The station is built in what was, at the time of its construction, the largest man-made cavern in Asia.

 Station layout

 Tai Koo adheres to the general layout of most MTR stations.
 At ground level, there are numerous alphanumerically-named entrances and exits.

 Platforms 1 and 2 are arranged in the simple island platform layout.
 Unlike most of the other underground stations on the Island line, Tai Koo does not have separate tubes for each track and platform, but is located in a single tube encompassing both the concourse and the platform.
 Although it was not built in the cut and cover method, it is similar to cut and cover stations in that although there are escalators and stairs in the middle of the platform, it has an open design and the platforms are not separated.
-Each platform is equipped with platform screen doors for safety and ventilation reasons.
+Each platform is equipped with platform screen doors for safety and ventilation.